The Haley Sisters

 make such a good job of it once we had no intention of losing him, so

-Andy continues to be in charge for the three main concerts.
+Andy has continued to be in charge for the three main concerts each year.

 Bert came to Sedgefield last year and walked away with the